Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Abstract

 \section{Abstract}

-Cyber deception is emerging as a promising approach to defending networks and systems against attackers and data thieves.
-However, despite being relatively cheap to deploy~\cite{zhu2021survey}, the generation of realistic content at scale is very costly, due to the fact that rich, interactive deceptive technologies are largely hand-crafted.
+Cyber deception is the practice of deliberately introducing fake or misleading artefacts into cyber systems.
+It is emerging as a promising approach to defending networks and systems against attackers and data thieves.
+However, despite being relatively cheap to deploy~\cite{zhu2021survey}, the generation of realistic content at scale is very costly when it is hand-crafted.
 With recent improvements in Machine Learning, we now have the opportunity to bring scale and automation to the creation of realistic and enticing simulated content.
 In this work, we propose a framework to automate the generation of email and instant messaging-style group communications at scale.
 Such messaging platforms within organisations contain a lot of valuable information inside private communications and document attachments, making them an enticing target for an adversary.
+The presence of an active messaging platform also enhances the realism of a deceptive network simulation, contributing both traffic and message artefacts.
 We address two key aspects of simulating this type of system: modelling when and with whom participants communicate, and generating topical, multi-party text to populate simulated conversation threads.
 We present the LogNormMix-Net Temporal Point Process as an approach to the first of these, building upon the intensity-free modeling approach of Shchur et al.~\cite{shchur2019intensity} to create a generative model for unicast and multi-cast communications.
 We demonstrate the use of fine-tuned, pre-trained language models to generate convincing multi-party conversation threads.
 A live email server is simulated by uniting our LogNormMix-Net TPP (to generate the communication timestamp, sender and recipients) with the language model, which generates the contents of the multi-party email threads.
 We evaluate the generated content with respect to a number of realism-based properties, that encourage a model to learn to generate content that will engage the attention of an adversary to achieve a deception outcome.
 Our simulations run in real time, making them suitable for deployment in cyber deception as a honeypot in its own right, or as part of a larger deception environment.

+\footnote[]{This work has been supported by the Cyber Security Research Centre Limited whose activities are partially funded by the Australian Government’s Cooperative Research Centres Programme.} \footnote[]{Accompanying code for this work can be found at\\ https://bitbucket.csiro.au/projects/DECAAS/repos/emailgen/browse}